wiseman-timelord/GameNotOver/README.md

 3. **Robust Error Handling:** Designed to gracefully manage errors, such as unfound processes, ensuring a smooth user experience without abrupt script termination.
 4. **Administrative Privilege Check:** Incorporates a built-in check for administrative rights, guaranteeing that the script has the required permissions to perform its tasks.

+## Output
+The app looks like this..
+'''

+                GameNotOver!

+Please select which programs to terminate..

+  A.I.
+      ChatGPT

+  Media
+      PaintShop Pro

+  Games
+    > Kenshi
+      Mount & Blade 2: BannerLord

+  System
+      Exit Menu

+'''

 ## Usage

 1. Execute the batch "GameNotOver.bat" to launch the gamenotover.ps1 powershell script as Admin.